 We may need to change this notice from time to time.
 If we do so, we will post any changes on this page.
 If you continue to use services which rely on your consent to process your personal data after those changes take effect, you will be asked to agree to the revised notice.
 The last changes were made on 28th May, 2019.

-Now use the links below to find out more.
+Now use the drop downs below to find out more.

 You have a number of important rights in relation to our processing of your personal data.
 You can ask to exercise these rights by emailing firstname.lastname@example.org.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).

 While you can contact us at any time to ask us to update your personal data or information preferences, you may also update your data directly:

 We process personal data in connection with our charitable activities.

 The General Data Protection Regulation sets out a number of bases on which we may rely for legal processing of data.
 We use the lawful bases of ‘consent’, ‘contract’ and ‘legitimate interests’.

 The lawful bases will differ depending on the nature of your relationship with us.
 Please select the box below which is relevant to you.